You want smart political talk without the meltdowns?

 There were charges.

-Uh Trump told him to drop the case.
+Trump told him to drop the case.

-Now it turns out she was about to get fired.
+Now, it turns out she was about to get fired.

-So the principal was it sounds better if I quit.
+So the principal was, it sounds better if I quit.

 So this story means absolutely nothing.

-Uh ten days from now, nobody will remember this.
+10 days from now, nobody will remember this.

-It has nothing to do with anything, but you're gonna see this all weekend.
+It has nothing to do with anything.

-I bet you they have this woman on.
+Every Sunday show, I bet you they have this woman on.

-And remember the Michael Cohen, that guy.
+And remember Michael Cohen, that guy?

-So uh oh, they couldn't put him on enough.
+So they couldn't put him on enough.

-He was on every time you turned on any show, there he was.
+Every time you turned on any show, there he was.

-So this is gonna be this woman.
+So this is going to be this woman.

-That'll be the end of you'll never see this woman again.
+That'll be the end of them.

-But it's good for her because uh when you leave the big U.S. attorney's office in New York, the big law firms will hire you for a lot of money.
+But it's good for her because when you leave the big U.S. attorney's office in New York, the big law firms will hire you for a lot of money.

 You'd be surprised.

-So if you can do a big round of TV shows, that gets even more law firms uh calling you.
+So if you can do a big round of TV shows, that gets even more law firms calling you.

-And then uh wait about five days, you'll never hear about it again.
+And then wait about five days.

 So don't worry about it.

-You gotta slow down.
+You got to slow down.

 You're wearing us out.